liquidlegs/liquidleg-hacking-walkthroughs/machines/easy/optimum/optimum.md

 Upon navigating to the http server open on port 80, the following is presented to the screen.
 ![1](assets/1.png)

-At the bottom of the screenshot we can also see some information about the server which will help indicate if and what exploit it is vulnerable to.
+At the bottom of the screenshot we can see some information about the server.
+This should help indicate if and what exploit the server is vulnerable to.

-Looking through the source file of the page under the server information section, reveals a [link](http://www.rejetto.com/hfs/) to an open source package named `hfs` which standard for `Hierarchical File System`.
+Looking through the source file of the reveals a [link](http://www.rejetto.com/hfs/) to an open source package named `hfs` which stands for `Hierarchical File System`.
 ![2](assets/2.png)

-When I search the following `rejetto HFS HTTPFileServer 2.3` on google, I see hundreds of results about remote command execution vulnerabilites for this server version.
+When I for `rejetto HFS HTTPFileServer 2.3` on google, I see hundreds of results about remote command execution vulnerabilites for this server version.

-I think its safe to say that this machine is vulnerable and can likely be exploited with Metasploit.
+I think its safe to say that this machine is quite likely vulnerable.

 ## Foothold
 From here I startup metasploit and search `rejetto`.
 ```go
 [msf](Jobs:0 Agents:0) >> search rejetto